AutomatedLayers/VertigoMk1/docs/doc_tree/4_firmware/firmware.md

 ![]({{site.url}}/{{site.baseurl}}/assets/images/os_install_11.png)

-- Grab a coffee, meditate, contemplate the vastness of the universe.
+- Acknowedge the foreboding prompts **ONLY IN THE PI IMAGER SOFTWARE**.
+Don't format your SD card separately through your OS if it prompts.
+Grab a coffee, meditate, contemplate the vastness of the universe.

 ![]({{site.url}}/{{site.baseurl}}/assets/images/os_install_12.png)